Xeb3rnium/WoTBlitz-Ratings-Tryhard/README.md

 # TEMPORARY NOTE
 <br>
 Works only for EU server but you can change the regions in the urls to na, ru or asia.
-Leagues can be changed to by changing 0 to 1, 2, 3 or 4, <-u> parameter yet to be finished
+Leagues can be changed to by changing 0 to 1, 2, 3 or 4, <-u> and <-p> parameters yet to be finished

 ## How to use